dmulders/pain_TSL_EEG/README.md

     - TSL_plot_avg_EEG.m: reloads useful data and displays the average EEG responses.
 Data must have been saved by running TSL_analyze_EEG.m with save_avg_eeg = 1 beforehand.
     - TSL_plot_IO_fit.m: reloads useful data and displays the model fitting.
 Data must have been saved by running TSL_analyze_EEG.m with IO_fit_opt = 1 beforehand.

-* To perform the parameter recovery analysis
+* To perform the parameter recovery analysis, using codes from the folder /param_recovery/
     - start by running add_paths_recov.m to add the required folders to the Matlab path
     - simulate_behavior.m: simulates behavior using a range of parameters consistent with the ones observed in the original data set.
     - fit_simulated_data.m: computes the quality of fit on data simulated in simulate_behavior.m.